Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC-certified in 2006 by Celie Fago.

 Oil paste can be used to attach fired (or leather-hard) pieces of BRONZclay or to repair cracks in fired pieces, similarly to the way Art Clay Silver Oil Paste or homemade PMC lavender oil paste is used with fired silver metal clay (and fine silver metal, such as findings or wire).

-To make the oil paste, use a palette knife to mash and mix in drops of either undiluted pure essential lavender oil or Sherri Haab PasteMaker solution (available from Metal Clay Supply) into a small piece of lump clay, adding one drop at a time and mixing it in thoroughly until it is a smooth, thick paste the consistency of soft peanut butter.
+To make the oil paste, use a palette knife to mash and mix in drops of either undiluted pure essential lavender oil or Sherri Haab PasteMaker solution into a small piece of lump clay, adding one drop at a time and mixing it in thoroughly until it is a smooth, thick paste the consistency of soft peanut butter.

 Sherri Haab, creator of PasteMaker, is a well known jewelry artist and author of many best-selling jewelry making and crafting books and DVDs.
 Her metal clay paste additive seems to penetrate the clay and make the paste smoother and stickier and able to create an extremely strong bond.

 Oil paste, especially BRONZclay oil paste, takes a long time to dry.
-Either let the piece air-dry for several days, or dry it at 90°F for 24 hours as Mardel Rein from Cool Tools recommends.
+Either let the piece air-dry for several days, or dry it at 90°F for 24 hours.
 Fully-dried oil paste joints or repairs should be reinforced with fresh clay before re-firing the piece.

 Joining and Making Secure Attachments